chthong/mec_labs/lab3/LAB3A.md

   kubectl get all -n my-lab
   ```

+- **Access the application**:
+    * using the LoadBalancer IP address, access the web application

 ### **6. Delete the Resources Using the API**
 Delete the pod, service, and namespace using the following `curl` commands: